The Coorong National Park offers a superb weekend adventure from Adelaide, with plenty to do amongst this remote coastal wilderness.

 Access to the Coorong National Park is at various points off the Princes Highway after Meningie and Salt Creek, approximately a 2 ½ hour drive from Adelaide.
 The Coorong proper is a lagoon which separates the mainland from the Younghusband Peninsula and southern beach where most 4WD recreational activities take place.

-Five ‘crossings’ allow access to the beach over the lagoon and dune system: Tea Tree (Tidal, full of water in winter, don’t drive on salt pan), 42 Mile (boring but quickest access), 32 Mile, Wreck (interesting drive) and 28 Mile (plenty of dunes).
+Five ‘crossings’ allow access to the beach over the lagoon and dune system: Tea Tree (Tidal, full of water in winter, don’t drive on the salt pan), 42 Mile (boring but quickest access), 32 Mile, Wreck (interesting drive) and 28 Mile (plenty of dunes).

 The beach is closed north of Tea Tree Crossing between November and April each year to preserve the habitat of birds nesting on the foreshore.